Is your sweet tooth on the hunt for keto desserts?

 In just five minutes of prep time, you’ll have this thick keto-safe whipped cream ready to go.

-And it holds up on its own instead of disappearing within seconds like the chemical options do.
+And it holds up on its own instead of disappearing within seconds as the chemical options do.

 So Which Keto Desserts Are You Trying Today?

-With 35 low carb desserts to choose from, you’ll be able to satisfy any sweet cravings trying to veer you off the path to ketosis.
+With an array of low carb desserts to choose from, you’ll be able to satisfy any sweet cravings trying to veer you off the path to ketosis.

 So which ones are you going to make first?